James Dean: Personal life

-Those who believed Dean and Angeli were deeply in love claimed that a number of forces led them apart.
-Angeli's mother disapproved of the fact that he was not a Catholic, and of his casual dress, saying that his behavior was not acceptable in Italy.
-In addition, Warner Bros., where he worked, tried to talk him out of marrying and he himself told Angeli that he did not want to get married.
-Richard Davalos, Dean's East of Eden co-star, claimed that Dean in fact wanted to marry Angeli and was willing to allow their children to be brought up Catholic.
-An Order for the Solemnization of Marriage pamphlet with the name "Pier" lightly penciled in every place the bride's name is left blank was found among Dean's personal effects after his death.
+Those who believed Dean and Angeli were deeply in love argued that several circumstances drove them apart.
+Angeli's mother disapproved of Dean because he was not Catholic and because she found his casual dress and behavior unacceptable by Italian standards.
+Warner Bros., where Dean worked, also discouraged him from marrying, and Dean himself told Angeli that he did not want to marry.
+Richard Davalos, Dean's East of Eden co-star, later claimed that Dean did want to marry Angeli and was willing to have their children raised Catholic.
+According to Hyams, Lew Bracker, one of Dean's closest friends in Hollywood, visited Dean's apartment after his death to collect personal effects for Dean's father, Winton.
+Bracker later returned to inventory the items and found a complete "Order for the Solemnization of Marriage" pamphlet with the name "Pier" lightly penciled in every space reserved for the bride's name.

-Some commentators, such as William Bast and Paul Alexander, believe the relationship was a mere publicity stunt.
-In his autobiography, Elia Kazan, the director of East of Eden, dismissed the notion that Dean could possibly have had any success with women, although he remembered hearing Dean and Angeli loudly making love in Dean's dressing room.
-Kazan was quoted by author Paul Donnelley as saying about Dean, "He always had uncertain relations with girlfriends."
-Pier Angeli talked only once about the relationship in her later life in an interview, giving vivid descriptions of romantic meetings at the beach.
-Dean biographer John Howlett said these read like wishful fantasies, as Bast claims them to be.
+Bast believed the relationship was largely a publicity creation.
+In his autobiography, A Life, East of Eden director Kazan dismissed the idea that Dean could have had much success with women, although he claimed to remember hearing Dean and Angeli loudly making love in Dean's dressing room.
+Bast mocked this assertion, noting that Kazan—and no one else—would have had to hear such noises through solid walls across a heavily trafficked corridor.
+Kazan was quoted by author Paul Donnelley as saying of Dean, "He always had uncertain relations with girlfriends."
+Angeli spoke publicly about the relationship only once in later life, offering vivid descriptions of romantic meetings at the beach.
+Writer Peter Winkler argued that these recollections read like "pathetic fantasies".
+Bast similarly maintained that the two were using each other for publicity and that it would have been nearly impossible for them to have had sex on the beach, given that Angeli's mother rarely allowed her out of her sight for more than an hour.